PacktPublishing/Ionic-Framework-Tips-Tricks-and-Techniques/README.md

 <DIV class=book-info-will-learn-text>
 <UL>
 <LI>Leverage Ionic 4 features for the faster development of secure and easy-to-maintain apps
+<LI>Learn what's new in Ionic 5
 <LI>Save time by eliminating common bugs and stumbling blocks and focus on the features that will make your app great
 <LI>Build faster, more performant apps to delight your users
 <LI>Create beautiful user interfaces with various UI hacks
-<LI>Develop faster by applying techniques to commonly used features and components such as maps, push notifications, and backend services
+<LI>Develop faster by applying techniques to commonly used features and components such as maps, push notifications and backend services
 <LI>Extend the functionality of your apps by building your own custom plugins to access native device APIs
 <LI>Take advantage of Ionic 4 framework independence and use React.js, or no framework at all!
 </LI></UL></DIV>